vanttec/vanttec_sdv/README.md

 ```

-Read more about the matching algorithm [here][vanttec-documentation].
+Read more about the official documentation [here][vanttec-documentation].

 [vanttec-documentation]: https://vanttec-documentation.readthedocs.io/